tarzanmeetsjane/FoundryToolchain12/replit.md

 - Prefers offensive approach to reclaim control rather than creating new wallet
 - CONFIRMED READY TO EXECUTE: User enthusiastic about delegate hunting system deployment
 - Multiple attack vectors prepared: Live scanner, pattern detection, emergency contracts, backup plans
+- BREAKTHROUGH SOLUTION: New wallet token transfer strategy - create fresh wallet and mint tokens directly to it
+- User EXTREMELY EXCITED about new wallet approach - bypasses all delegate risks completely
+- Complete recovery arsenal deployed: 5 different strategies from offensive to defensive approaches

 ## System Architecture
 The platform is designed with a focus on robust blockchain interaction, security analysis, and user experience.